Diane Voyatzis Norwood, MS, RD, CDE

 Symptoms may include:

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam may be done.

 Talk with your doctor about the best plan for you.
 Your doctor will work with you to address the underlying cause.